andrewderango/EmbeddedPongRF/docs/serial_protocol.md

 6. **Score of Team 2 (2 bytes)**
    - The score of Team 2 is represented by 2 bytes.

-7. **Stop Byte (1 byte)**
+7. **Game State (1 byte)**
-   - This byte is set to `0x00` to indicate the end of the message.
+   - This byte indicates the current state of the game:
+     - 0: Menu
+     - 1: Pause
+     - 2: Game

 ### Example Message

-For example, if there are 2 balls with positions (10, 20) and (30, 40), Paddle 1 at position 50, Paddle 2 at position 60, Team 1 score is 5, and Team 2 score is 3, the message would be:
+For example, if there are 2 balls with positions (10, 20) and (30, 40), Paddle 1 at position 50, Paddle 2 at position 60, Team 1 score is 5, Team 2 score is 3, and the game is in the "Game" state, the message would be:

 | Byte Index | Value |
 |------------|-------|